 Any updates for this section is part of and included in the FY 2022 Broward County CAPER.

 The City finalized an Interlocal Agreement with Broward County to administer the City's CDBG program in order to bring the City's program into compliance with timeliness requirements and other procurement requirements of the CDBG program.
-The City of Margate follows the same monitoring policy as the County.
+The City of Weston will be following the same monitoring policy as the County.